iAX8tnm/Smart-Schedule-Manager/README.md

-# aiui_test
+# Smart Schedule Manager
-a simple implement of aiui
+a simple schedule manager implement by using ...